david-truong/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/08-optimizing-existing-plugins-for-liferay-7/01-migrating-traditional-plugins-to-workspace-web-applications.markdown

 After you've
 [adapted your traditional plugin](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/adapting-to-liferay-7s-api-with-the-code-upgrade-tool) to @product@'s API, you can continue maintaining it in the Plugins SDK.
 The Plugins SDK, however, is deprecated as of @product-ver@.
-Maintaining plugins in the SDK will become increasingly difficult.
-[Liferay Workspace replaces the Plugins SDK](/develop/tutorials/-/knowledge_base/7-0/improved-developer-tooling-liferay-workspace-maven-plugins-and-more#from-the-plugins-sdk-to-liferay-workspace), providing a comprehensive Gradle development environment and more.
-A simple command migrates traditional plugins (such as portlets) to Gradle-based web application projects.
-From there you can build and deploy them to @product-ver@ as Web ARchives (WARs).
+[Liferay Workspace replaces the Plugins SDK](/develop/tutorials/-/knowledge_base/7-0/improved-developer-tooling-liferay-workspace-maven-plugins-and-more#from-the-plugins-sdk-to-liferay-workspace), providing a comprehensive Gradle development environment while maintaining backwards compatibility with the Plugins SDK.
+Additional, you may choose to migrate your Plugins SDK plugins (such as portlets) completely to Gradle-based web application projects with a simple command.

 ## Running the Migration Command [](id=running-the-migration-command)